pandas-dev/pandas/doc/source/options.rst

 .. image:: _static/option_unicode03.png

-Enabling ``display.unicode.ambiguous_as_wide`` lets pandas to regard these character's width as 2.
+Enabling ``display.unicode.ambiguous_as_wide`` lets pandas to figure these character's width as 2.
 Note that this option will be effective only when ``display.unicode.east_asian_width`` is enabled.
-Confirm starting position has been changed, but not aligned properly because the setting is mismatched with this environment.
+Confirm starting position has been changed, but is not aligned properly because the setting is mismatched with this environment.

 .. ipython:: python